 In last years, few European countries have been presented to spread the reclamation of P for the overcome of external P dependency.
-One of the examples is Switzerland as the first country which makes P recovery mandatory and proposed the Ordinance on the Avoidance and the Disposal of Waste in 2016.
-Similarly, Finland plans to implement National Waste Plan in 2023, which aims to reuse fertiliser products and reclaim nutrients from wastes to realize CE.
+Switzerland was the first country which maked P recovery mandatory and proposed the Ordinance on the Avoidance and the Disposal of Waste in 2016.
+Germany has also published regulation on obligatory P recovery form WWTPs.
+Similarly, Finland plans to implement National Waste Plan in 2023, which aims to reuse fertiliser products and reclaim nutrients from wastes to realise CE.

-Figure 8 | Consumption of phosphate fertilisers in Tg P2O5 in the world per continent (left) and per European region (right) during the period 1960-2012 (Schoumans et al., 2015)
+Figure 8 | Consumption of phosphate fertilisers in Tg $P_2O_5$ in the world per continent (left) and per European region (right) during the period 1960-2012 (Schoumans et al., 2015)